dustinfast/aeye_typer/README.md

 Device: Tobii 4L

-Device installation is handled by the docker build process but must be calibrated.
-To do so, run `tobiiproeyetrackermanager`.
+Device installation is handled by the docker build process.
+To verify installation, run `test_eyetracker.py`.

+The eyetracker must now be calibrated with `tobiiproeyetrackermanager`.

 #### EEG Installation